 Our organisations are sharing resources and analyses with their local partners, in order to encourage local collaboration and networking to address access to land issues.
 We are also collaborating with a range of European-wide organisations, which are actively pushing for the transition towards agroecology, peasant farming, lively rural areas, balanced territorial development, and environmental protection.
 We share with them our experience and perspectives on access to land and related issues.

-Some of our activities are developed with the support of pluriannual Erasmus + partnerships programmes.
-We are currently engaged in two Erasmus + programmes:
+Some of our activities are developed with the support of pluriannual EU-funded programmes (Erasmus + partnerships, Horizon 2020).
+We are currently engaged in two Erasmus + programmes and one Horizon 2020:

 Erasmus + Partnership Learning Platform